Disease Guide ·Staph Infection ·2026

 0What does a staph infection look like on a dog?

-A staph infection on dog skin typically appears as small red bumps (papules), pus-filled bumps (pustules), and circular areas of hair loss with crusty, flaky edges — called epidermal collarettes.
-The affected skin is red, irritated, and may feel warm.
-In more severe or deeper infections, you may see swelling, draining wounds, and painful areas.
-Common locations include the belly, inner thighs, armpits, and chin.
+Staph typically appears as small red bumps (papules), pus-filled bumps (pustules), and circular hair loss with crusty edges called epidermal collarettes.
+Affected skin is red, irritated, and warm.
+Severe infections show swelling, draining wounds, and painful areas.
+Common locations: belly, inner thighs, armpits, chin.

 1How much does staph infection treatment cost for dogs?